Chahalor/Super-libft/README.md

 # Super-libft

-An under steroid version of the libft
+The libft but under steroide